dearestalexander/alexroan/src/projects/dataexpert-bootcamp.md

 - month integer
 - total_births integer

-My solution
+**My solution**

-The main operation is to get teh sum of births by month.
+The main operation is to get the sum of births by month.
 To filter out the highest value we could sort by births and then limit the output to 1.

 ```SQL
 SELECT month,